DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 6. Check success

+   We will jump right into working with dataverse tables to check success.
 The custom tables don't contain any rows.
 To work with our application you must enter some data in the tables IMP_USERS and IMP_DEPARTMENT since our application does not cover all tables.
-Understanding of the column definition of the table IMP_CO2_CONS_RAW_HDR is also beneficial.
+Understanding the column definitions of the table IMP_CO2_CONS_RAW_HDR is also beneficial.

    Navigate in the main menu to `Solutions` and click on the imported `DbTables`. as shown in the screenshot:
    <br><img src="./images/work_tables_open_solution_tables.png" /><br>